HamedDaneshvar/library_management/README.md

-# fastapi-postgres-boilerplate
+# Library management
-This project template uses FastAPI, Alembic, SQLAlchemy as ORM, Rocketry as a scheduler, Celery as an async task manager with RabbitMQ.
+This project uses FastAPI, Alembic, SQLAlchemy as ORM, Rocketry as a scheduler, Celery as an async task manager with RabbitMQ.
 It demonstrates a complete async CRUD template.
 Additionally, I have set up a caching app with an invalidate feature using Redis.

 ## Project Execution and Documentation
 To run the project and access its documentation, follow the steps below: